HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 ![](fig/dim-slider.png){alt="Three screenshots of the cells image in napari, taken at increasing Z depth from left to right.
-The horizontal dimension slider is shown below each, with increasing z position.}
+The horizontal dimension slider is shown below each, with increasing z position."}

 Pressing the arrow buttons at either end of the slider steps through one slice at a time.
 Also, pressing the 'play' button at the very left of the slider moves